Can a Divorced Person Collect Social Security from an Ex-spouse?

 When you file for Social Security, you file for all the benefits for which you’re eligible, including divorced spousal benefits.
 So even if you don’t know your former spouse’s Social Security number, you can still file for and receive divorced spousal benefits.

-If you don’t know or can’t remember your ex’s Social Security number, simply provide his or her name, date of birth, place of birth, and his or her parents’ names.
+If you don’t know or can’t remember your ex’s SSN, simply provide his or her name, date of birth, place of birth, and his or her parents’ names.

-The SSA can give you the amounts you will be entitled to collect beginning at the age of 62 through age 70, and the years in-between.
+The SSA can give you the amounts you will be entitled to collect beginning at the age of 62 through age 70, and the years in between.
 This may help you determine when to file an actual claim.
-Keep in mind that there will be a considerable difference in payment depending on you age when you file for benefits.
+Keep in mind that there will be a considerable difference in payment depending on your age when you file for benefits.

 If Your Ex Is No Longer Alive